aurelienlair/selenium-grid/README.md

 ## Viewing Logs

-Find out how to view the logs of the Chromium and Firefox containers for troubleshooting and debugging.
+Find out how to view the logs of the Chrome and Firefox containers for troubleshooting and debugging.

 ### All Container logs